The Complete Guide to Where to Have You Baby in Tulare and Kings Counties

 Tracie Plunkett, Director of Maternal Child Health, said that their patient load increased by 20 births a month after Tulare Regional closed.

-In the new area, patient beds are separated by walls, rather than curtains, Sawyer said.
-Additionally, when the new area opens, women will continue to be seen by a nurse, but they will also be seen by an obstetrician who will be in-house 24 hours, seven days a week, Sawyer said.
+In the new area, patient beds are separated by walls and will also be seen by an obstetrician who will be in-house 24 hours, seven days a week, Sawyer said.

-Kaweah Delta currently has a seven bed, level 3 NICU, meaning they can take care of babies born at 26 weeks instead of transporting them to Valley Children’s.
+Kaweah Delta has a level 3 NICU, meaning they can take care of babies that would normally be of transported to Valley Children’s.
 Kaweah Delta’s NICU and Pediatrics Units are run by Kaweah Delta with medical staffing provided by Valley Children’s Medical Group.